 Your colon removes any remaining water and nutrients from the indigestible food matter from your small intestine.
 Your rectum is the final portion of your colon and holds waste before eliminating it from your body.

 Colon and rectal cancer are similar but require different treatments, especially when it comes to surgical intervention.
-The skilled team at Surgical Specialists of NY uses open, laparoscopic, or robotic techniques for these serious conditions.
+The skilled team at Surgical Specialists of Greater NY uses open, laparoscopic, or robotic techniques for these serious conditions.

 Surgery for colon cancer may depend on the stage of your cancer.
 Surgery may include: